 The passing of someone close to you is a difficult and emotionally draining time.
 The last thing you likely want to deal with is the business of settling your loved one’s final affairs.
-With the help of an experienced advisor, the process may not be as bad as you might think.
+With the help of a trusted advisor, the process may not be as bad as you might think.

 Probate is the legal process through which the final debts and taxes of a deceased person are paid, and through which that person’s remaining property is distributed.
 If the deceased person had a will, then the probate process involves verifying that the will is valid, officially appointing the executor, and providing a framework for the executor to inventory the assets of the deceased, pay valid claims made against the estate, and distribute the remaining assets to the beneficiaries as provided by the will.